-However, with battery health management activated - which it is on by default - your Mac battery might not charge to full power, in order to avoid accelerated chemical decomposition.
+However, with battery health management activated - which it is on by default when you are running that software or later - your Mac battery might not charge to full power, in order to avoid accelerated chemical decomposition.

 While that makes sense in a long-run scenario, it might not if you have a long journey and want to push your battery to a full charge.
-So how do you switch off battery management and get that charge to 100%?
+So how do you switch off battery management and get that charge to 100 per cent?

 How to switch off battery health management